 8. Hedonism II, Negril, Jamaica

 With its lazy river, white sand beach and all-day dining restaurant serving everything from grilled fish to jerk chicken, Hedonism II is the perfect destination for those who just want to relax.
 But, nice as this all is, it’s not the main pull.
 Not by far…

 Hedonism by name, hedonism by nature: this clothing-optional resort is one of the best swinger’s resorts in the world.
 Kick back on the world-famous Seven Mile Beach, sink a fruity cocktail or two, then try out one of the adult activities: we’re talking themed parties, playrooms, and naked discos aplenty.
 Yes, Hedonism II has everything you need to enjoy your swimsuit-free holiday by day…and, um…your fellow guests by night.
 Ahem.

 Renaissance Wind Creek Aruba Resort offers a serene escape, with a giant pool and a prime beachfront location.
 The property’s accommodations feature LCD TVs, rain showers, spacious balconies and marble bathrooms with jetted tubs.
 Then there’s the chandelier-lit casino, designer shops, ocean views and this spot is shaping up to have all the trimmings of luxury getaway.

-Located in Aruba’s capital city, Oranjestad, this resort offers two types of accommodation: the family-friendly Renaissance Ocean Suites and the adults-only Renaissance Marina Hotel, starting at $179.
+Located on one of the best Caribbean islands Aruba, in the capital city, Oranjestad, this resort offers two types of accommodation: the family-friendly Renaissance Ocean Suites and the adults-only Renaissance Marina Hotel, starting at $179.
 That’s a super-affordable rate if you want to get away from screaming toddlers, compared to other adults-only hotels in the area (other nearby resorts start at $350).
 Throw in free breakfast and a newly revamped private island that’s only accessible to guests of the hotel, and you’ve got yourself a deal.